 It's an old-school sound that ignores the trends of contemporary radio.
 You won't find any bro-country songs here.
 No Auto Tuned vocals, either.
 Instead, Carothers dishes up a reminder of country music's golden years — a time filled with fiddle solos, analog production, and slyly simple songs about heartaches and hangovers.
-His first full-length album, Relapse, available May 5th, 2017, offers plenty of all three.
+His first full-length album, Relapse, released in May 2017, offers plenty of all three.

 If Relapse bears similarities to classic releases by George Jones, Waylon Jennings and Merle Haggard, it's because Carothers wrote most of the songs between daily gigs at The George Jones in Nashville.
 Since its opening in 2015, he's performed hundreds of shows at the venue, George Jones' own widow, Nancy, personally hired Carothers for the gig, giving him the opportunity to do something he’s thankful for and that so many aspiring artists moving to Nashville only dream of doing – make a living playing music.
 James now plays several shows at various venues in downtown Nashville each week when he's not on the road.
 James was nominated for a 2018 Ameripolitan Award in the "Outlaw Male" category.
 His hit song "Back to Hank" has almost 4 Million views on Facebook & his Spotify & Apple Music artist profiles have been streamed over 1 Million times combined.
 James will be making his debut on the Grand Ole Opry in 2018.

 In addition to supporting his young family, performing downtown has helped Carothers build a large fan base of fiercely supportive followers — fans who are drawn through the doors by the booming voice echoing down Broadway or 2nd Avenue and his spot-on impressions of several of country music’s greatest icons.
 Playing so many shows over a relatively short time frame has also allowed him to sharpen his stage show — not to mention his rare ability to entertain and interact with fans in a way that leaves most people feeling like they’ve made a new friend.